woman in white dress running towards ocean at sunset

 2. Go to the Beach!

 This is Montauk’s best and main attraction!
 (In my opinion at least!)
 Miles of beautiful coast line of both the Atlantic Ocean and the Block Island Sound.
+You get a good mix of bay beaches, sandy ocean beaches and rocky coves.

 No visit to Montauk, New York is complete without visiting one of the many beautiful beaches!
 Below are some of my favorite beaches in Montauk.